 You’ve boarded your boat, the wind is in your hair and the best days at sea are ahead of you – this is life aboard a cruise ship!
 The decks are filled with all you could ever imagine, the food is endless, entertainment is available and the range of activities fits the description of words like mega and epic.
 You can’t even imagine that there could possibly be more… and then you disembark for a shore excursion.

-Sailing the seas is a modern day tradition steeped in the history of voyagers who’ve come before all of us.
-Their maps were paper and yours are GPS chipped; but the adventurous spirit was welcomed then and now.
-If you’re headed to Key West, you’re ready for southern fun, southern sun and southern traditions.
-As the southernmost city in the continental United States, Key West’s sunset celebrations, island flair, unique and intriguing people and extensive array of awesome never seem to disappoint.
-Whether you’re in flip flops or heels, sundresses or your favorite sarong – when your ship docks in Key West, you know you’re in for a good time.
+Sailing the seas is a modern-day tradition steeped in the history of voyagers who’ve come before all of us.
+Their maps were paper and yours are GPS chipped, but the adventurous spirit was welcomed then and now.
+If you’re headed to Key West, you’re ready for Southern fun, Southern sun, and Southern traditions.
+As the southernmost city in the continental United States, Key West’s sunset celebrations, island flair, unique and intriguing people, and an extensive array of awesome never seem to disappoint.
+Whether you’re in flip flops or heels, sundresses, or your favorite sarong – when your ship docks in Key West, you know you’re in for a good time.

-This 60-minute tour of the southernmost city takes you to places of interest, notable attractions and is sure to put you in perfect focus for an epic sunset at Key West’s Mallory Square.
+This 75-minute tour of the southernmost city takes you to many places of interest, and notable attractions and is sure to put you in perfect focus for an epic sunset at Key West’s Mallory Square.

-Grab your paddle to check out the wildlife of the sea while winding your way through uninhabited islands of the glittery bay.
-Follow your guide through the local reserves as you spot marine life, learn the patterns of your winged friends and check out the life beneath the waves.
+Grab your paddle to check out the wildlife of the sea while winding your way through the uninhabited islands of the glittery bay.
+Follow your guide through the local reserves as you spot marine life, learn the patterns of your winged friends, and check out the life beneath the waves.

 Sailing in Key West is tradition.
 Hop aboard this two-hour cruise to ride the waves, check out the sights of nature and commune with fellow travelers as you enjoy life on the sea as the magic unfolds around you.